Amsterdam Art Weekend

 When I finally did make it to the roof of the building, I was puzzled by the long line leading into the exhibition.
 It moved quickly enough, though; and when I was finally situated near the entrance, I saw people leaving the space with small bags of weed.
 When it was my turn, I asked the girl working the door how I should go about maneuvering the space.
 “You’ll figure it out,” she said.

 The elaborate installation by New Zealand-based artist Arvo Leo—aptly titled, Lungs of Flowers—presented a room filled with potted and draping mint trees that deceptively resembled marijuana plants.
 Originally I thought these were the plants everyone was getting their weed from, but then I noticed a small group of people huddled near to a particular wall.
 Watching them, I figured out a part of the ritual.
 An extended pole, cupped at the end, would deliver weed through a hole in the floor, so long as someone placed a rock into the cup.
 A mound of rocks was piled into a corner of the room.
 Nothing about this process was mechanical; everything was humanized.
-Perhaps it was the artist himself, but someone was underneath the floor, collecting rocks and exchanging them for herb.
+Perhaps it was the artist himself, but someone was underneath the floor, collecting rocks and exchanging them for pot.

 There was also a video component to the installation, narrating without words the habits of a white-shrouded being who collects rocks, only to pass them through a hole in the wall into the gallery where we were all standing.
 It’s rare for contemporary art to portray any kind of sensual indulgence apart from pain, sex, or delectation.
 Leo’s installation was really a kind of social practice, smartly aestheticized and radicalized in its humor.